 Q: My ISD never contacted me, how can I participate?

 Q: I utilize a neighboring ISD rather than the one to which I’m assigned.
-How should I participate?
+How can I participate?

 Q: Is there a hard timeline?
-That is, if I don’t respond, can I still participate later?
+Am I too late?

 There is no deadline to participate.
 ISDs, LEAs or PSAs may join or add licenses anytime.
-However, we are asking each ISD to respond ASAP so that we may get the most accurate count of initial licenses to purchase.
+All licenses are available until June 30, 2027.

 Q: What are we committing to?